 So, here goes.The best things to do in Athens.
 According to me.

-Lunch suggestion: check out the oh-so-peppery fresh virgin olive oil at the NEW Hotel Restaurant.
+Check out the oh-so-peppery fresh virgin olive oil at the NEW Hotel Restaurant.
 NEW excels at serving fresh, organic mediterranean cuisine and the sculptures made from recycled furniture make a nice twist for the eye.
 Greek mezze never tasted so good.

 Meet up with a volunteer local guide from This Is My Athens to discover the cool and curious parts of Plaka: the cutesy neighbourhood close to the Acropolis that can easily look a little, well, touristy otherwise.
 I'll write more about this on a separate post but, essentially, these guides feel that the world news pictures their hometown as "a city in flames" and they're keen to set the record straight.

-If you have any energy left after all those Acropolis shenanigans, check out the burgeoning wine bars in the area around Electra.
-(Ask your This is My Athens guide for tips – or meet up with them and head there together!)
+Check out the burgeoning wine bars in the area around Electra.
+(Ask your This is My Athens guide for tips - or meet up with them and head there together!)

 Put on a pair of comfortable shoes and head to the Varvakios Agora to experience the raucous splendour of Athens' major fresh food market.
 Walk past hawkers and hampers filled with plump prawns, jostle between the crowd to buy fresh fish and hanging entrails, and then find some slow-paced solace amid the spice mountains outside.